| Communications Blockset | ![]() |

 Synchronization Features of the Blockset

 This blockset contains four phase-locked loop blocks in its Synchronization library.
-You can open the Synchronization library by double-clicking its icon in the main Communications Blockset library (commlib
+You can open the Synchronization library by double-clicking its icon in the main Communications Blockset library (commlib), or by typing

 The following table indicates which block in the Synchronization library implements each supported type of PLL.